 Making a written complaint

-If you wish to put your complaint in writing, it should be addressed to:
+If you wish to put your complaint in writing, you can email us at dscvfeedback@disputes.vic.gov.au (External link) or write to:

 Senior Manager